Mark Toth

 Spatial distribution of housing liquidity

-This paper examines the relation between location, liquidity, and prices in urban housing markets.
-We build spatial datasets for German and U.S. cities and show that housing liquidity and prices decrease with distance to the city center.
-Using transaction-level data, we estimate a spatial housing search model and show that the cost of travel to the city center determines the spatial distribution of housing liquidity and prices.
-In a counterfactual analysis, we find that frictional illiquidity lowers prices in the outskirts by 7% relative to the city center and explains 19% of the spatial price gradient.
+This paper examines the relationship between location, liquidity, and prices in housing markets.
+We construct spatial datasets for German and U.S. cities and show that liquidity and prices decline with distance to the city center.
+We build and estimate a spatial housing search model and demonstrate that travel costs determine the spatial distribution of liquidity and prices.
+In a counterfactual analysis, we suppress search frictions and find that frictional illiquidity reduces prices in the outskirts by 7% relative to the center.
+Our findings underpin the importance of demand-side preferences for asset pricing.

 Tools